-Fact 14: Composting and recycling alone have prevented 85 million tons of waste to be dumped in 2010.
+Fact 14: Composting and recycling alone have prevented 85 million tons of waste from being dumped in 2010.

 Fact 15: China is the world’s largest producer of carbon dioxide.
-United States is number 2.
+The United States is number 2.

 Fact 16: Almost 80% of urban waste in India is dumped in the river Ganges.

 Fact 17: Noise pollution is the most neglected type of pollution.

 Fact 18: The amount of money invested in the nuclear test could be used to finance 8,000 hand pumps, giving villages across the third world access to clean water.

 Fact 19: Acidification of the ocean is the worst type of pollution.
 Oceans are becoming more acidic due to greenhouse emissions from fossil fuels.

 Fact 20: Livestock waste majorly contributes to soil pollution.
 During monsoon, water runs over the fields carrying dangerous bacteria from the livestock into the streams.